 Instructions

-- On a medium to high flame boil the water, so that the potatoes are half cooked.
+- On a medium to high heat boil the water, so that the potatoes are half-cooked.

-- Drain them and allow to become warm or cool down at room temperature.
+- Drain the water and let the par-cooked potatoes become warm or cool at room temperature.

 - Peel the potatoes.
 This task takes a lot of time, so do it while listening to music or watching your favorite tv show.
-If you want you can keep the peels too.
+If you prefer you can keep the peels too.

 - With a fork, tooth pick or skewer, poke holes in the potatoes all over.
 Halve them or you can keep them whole if they are small.
 This is done so that when cooking on dum, the potatoes absorb the flavors of the masala in which they are getting cooked.

-- In a small bowl, take kashmiri red chili powder and water.
+- In a small bowl, take kashmiri red chili powder and 2 tablespoons water.

-- Mix and stir well to get a smooth mixture.
+- Mix and stir well to get a smooth and even mixture.

-- In a pan heat mustard oil till it begins to smoke.
+- In a pan heat mustard oil on medium to medium-high till it begins to lightly smoke.

-- Add the parboiled peeled potatoes and begin to fry them on a low to medium flame.
+- Add the parboiled peeled potatoes and begin to fry them on a medium-low to medium heat.

-- Remove the potatoes which are golden and crisp with a slotted spoon.
-Fry them well or else they remain uncooked from the center.
+- Remove the potatoes which are golden and crispy with a slotted spoon and continue frying the remaining potatoes which still need to become crispy and golden.
+Fry the potatoes well or else they remain uncooked from the center.

-- Place them on kitchen paper towels.
-Fry all the potatoes till golden and crisp.
+- Place the fried potatoes on kitchen paper towels.
+Fry all the potatoes until golden and crisp.

 - If you want you can again poke holes in the fried potatoes.
 This is an optional step.

-- Then add the red chili + water solution and stir well.
+- When the oil is lightly hot, add the red chili + water mixture and stir well.
 Be careful as the mixture splutters.

-- After adding curd, add water and continue to stir.
+- After adding curd, add water and continue to stir and mix to get an even mixture.

 - Add the whole spices and ginger powder.
-Stir well.
+Stir and mix well.

 - Cover the pan tightly with a lid.
-Cook for 8 to 10 minutes on a low to medium flame.
-Here we are cooking the potato gravy on dum.
+Cook for 8 to 10 minutes on a low to medium-low heat.

 - The gravy should become thick.

-- You can always add less or more water depending on how thick or thin you want the gravy.
-If you cook more, then the gravy will reduce more.
-So depending on what you prefer, you can cook for less or more time.
+- You can always opt to add less or more water depending on how thick or thin you want the gravy.
+Additionally make a note that if you cook for more time, the gravy will reduce more but the potatoes can get overdone and become mushy or fall apart in the gravy.

-- Sprinkle some caraway seeds from top (optional) and serve kashmiri dum aloo hot with naan, rotis or rice
+- Sprinkle the caraway seeds from top (optional) and serve Kashmiri Dum Aloo hot with steamed rice.

 Notes

-- The baby potatoes could also be roasted or steamed instead of parboiling and later frying them.
+- The baby potatoes could also be baked/roasted or air-fried or steamed instead of parboiling and later frying them.

 - It is best to have this dish in the winters and rainy seasons.

-- Quality of curd matter.
-Always use full fat curd and as soon as you add the curd, mix it quickly.
+- Remember that as soon as you add the curd to the pan, mix it quickly.

-- When you are mixing the curd, lower the flame or switch off the flame.
+- Additionally, when you are adding and mixing the curd, lower the heat or turn off the stovetop.

-- Also you can add some corn starch or gram flour to the curd so that it does not curdle in the gravy.
+- Optionally you can add some cornstarch or gram flour (besan) to the curd so that it does not curdle or separate in the gravy.

 Nutrition Info (Approximate Values)